I'm English. Bear's English.

 Then he asked me.

 I didn't want to say 'retail' because I didn't want Bug to think of me as a shop assistant her entire life.
-I wanted more for me her than that.
-Even though I hadn't written a word in over a year I mumbled "writer."
+I wanted more for

 'What, like an author?" he asked.